JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_dependencies_extension.md

 It is still possible to use Multi-OS ZIP archives resolved from [](tools_intellij_platform_gradle_plugin_repositories_extension.md#intellij-maven-repositories).

-To enable resolving this kind of artifacts, opt-out from the installer dependencies by adding `useInstaller = false` as the latest argument to helpers described in [](#target-platforms), like:
+To enable resolving this kind of artifacts, opt-out from the installer dependencies by adding `useInstaller = false` argument to helpers described in [](#target-platforms), like:

 ```kotlin
 repositories {